 Stuttering: Straight Talk for Teens.
 Every teen needs to know that he or she is not alone, and that real help is available.
-In this newly updated 30-minute video, teens share experiences and talk about what works.
+In this 30-minute DVD, teens share experiences and talk about what works.
 Clinicians demonstrate and discuss what stuttering is, concerns and feelings associated with stuttering, and ways the teen can help himself and where to find help.
-Order from The Stuttering Foundation, 1-800-992-9392 or www.stutteringhelp.org, #0076.
+Order from the Stuttering Foundation directly, #1076.